basti1302/plowderye/README.markdown

 [![NPM](https://nodei.co/npm/plowderye.png?downloads=true&stars=true)](https://nodei.co/npm/plowderye/)

-There not enough socket.io based chats in the world.
+There are simply not enough socket.io/Node.js based chats in this world.
 So here's another one.
 It also uses AngularJS and LevelDB.

 License
 -------